wolfgang101/include-mastodon-feed/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.8.1 =
+* minor style updates - if you have custom styling make sure to check if all is good

 = 1.3.1 =
 * plugin constants for setting custom default options have to be defined in `wp-config.php`, as the previous config.php file gets removed with every automatic plugin update